scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 trail for downstream audits.

-Regarding compliance,  some of the vaccine pipeline is handled by the third parties such as 2-1-1 or the state.
-However, from the time the data is ingested from the state's appointment system to our processing center and transmitted to the clinic, strict HIPAA requirements are met.
+Regarding compliance,  some of the vaccine pipeline is handled by the third parties such as 2-1-1 or the State.
+However, from the time the data is ingested from the State's appointment system to our processing center and transmitted to the clinic, strict HIPAA requirements are met.
 First, all communications from the appointment system took place under authentication and encryption.
 Fortunately,